alba-lang/lang-spec/sphinx/source/introduction/index.rst

 applications, even for newcomers to programming.

-However internally alba offers all the goodies of dependent types including the possibility to write fully certified.
+However internally alba offers all the goodies of dependent types including the possibility to write fully certified programs.
 Programs written in alba cannot produce runtime errors.
 All errors are compile time errors.

 A big challenge to reach the goal is to design the type system so that it does not get in the way.
 Furthermore it is very important to print understandable